djbarrow/fundamental/README.md

 ## Documentation

-Fundamental now contains a Fundamental Overview.doc readme explaining most of the internals of fundamental, please feel welcome to send questions to me at dj_barrow@ariasoft.ie and I will add detail to the document explaining your concern.
+Fundamental now contains a Fundamental Overview.doc readme explaining most of the internals of fundamental, please feel welcome to send questions to me at barrow_dj@yahoo.com and I will add detail to the document explaining your concern.

+P.S.
+Remember gdb is your friend when pulling out bugs use it you can call print_sum directly from the debugger to see how the sum trials are progressing.